 International students must submit official transcripts (in English) with an official evaluation of those transcripts by a foreign credentials evaluation agency and proof of English proficiency as evidenced by a minimum score of 550 on the TOEFL (Test of English as a Foreign Language).
 International students must also possess an unencumbered license as an R.N. in Illinois or be eligible to obtain one prior to admission.
 If you have any questions, contact Millilkin’s School of Nursing Department prior to submitting an application.

 Master's Entry into Nursing Practice

 How is this program different from Millikin’s traditional degree programs?

-- This is an intensive thirty month, full time program where the student receives a Master of Nursing Degree and is prepared to sit for the NCLEX-RN Licensure Exam.
+- This is an intensive twenty six month, full time program where the student receives a Master of Nursing Degree and is prepared to sit for the NCLEX-RN Licensure Exam.

 Are there any prerequisites to enter the program?

 - A college graduate with a baccalaureate degree in field other than nursing must complete following courses:

 - Organic Chemistry (may need General Chemistry as a pre-requisite)